-As I say, we have often overlooked the implications of this new covenant, and that is what I want to focus on in this letter: What is the new covenant, and what kind of relationship do we have with God?
+As I say, we have often overlooked the implications of this new covenant, and that is what I want to focus on in this sermon: What is the new covenant, and what kind of relationship do we have with God?

-We can start by defining the word "covenant."
+We can start by defining the word “covenant.”
 In simple terms, a covenant is a formal agreement.
 It can be an agreement between two people, a treaty between nations, or a relationship between God and a human individual or nation.
-It's this last kind of covenant that I want to focus on — the relationship between God and his people.
+It’s this last kind of covenant that I want to focus on — the relationship between God and his people.
 What kind of covenant relationship did God have with Abraham, and with ancient Israel, and what kind of covenant does he have with us today?
-Whatpromises has he made to us in this age?
+What promises has he made to us in this age?
 And what does he command?

 The Old Testament describes numerous covenants.
 Abraham made covenants with his neighbors.
 Israelite kings made covenantal treaties with other kings, and kings made covenants with their citizens.
 David made a covenant of friendship with Jonathan.
 God made covenants with Noah and with David.

-These are all interesting, but in this letter we will look more closely at three covenants: First, the covenant God made with Abraham.
+These are all interesting, but in this sermon we will look more closely at three covenants: First, the covenant God made with Abraham.
 Second, the covenant God made through Moses with Israel at Mt.
 Sinai.
 And third, the new covenant that is mediated by Jesus Christ.